xavierchia/xavierchia.github.io/_posts/2023-12-01-sam-altman.md

 * "Extreme people get extreme results.
 Working a lot comes with huge life trade-offs, and it’s perfectly rational to decide not to do it.
 But it has a lot of advantages.
 As in most cases, momentum compounds, and success begets success."
 * "Work stamina seems to be one of the biggest predictors of long-term success.
 * "Time is extremely limited and goes by fast.
 Do what makes you happy and fulfilled—few people get remembered hundreds of years after they die anyway."
+* "You can be wrong on a lot of decisions if you are really right on a few huge ones.
+Optimize for the magnitude of your good decisions, not the percentage of the time you are right."

 ## On Focus